dimitar86kostov/Wonder-Trip-Project/README.md

 * **Searching includes all ski resorts on the planet:** Full info about each ski resort, including the number of kilometers of ski slopes, altitude, number of lifts, highest peak, number of hotels in the resort, and more.

-* **Creating new ski resorts if missing from the platform:** Users can add new ski resorts with detailed information and upload a ski map.
+* **Creating new ski resorts if missing from on the platform:** Users can add new ski resorts with detailed information and upload a ski map.

-* **Commenting:** Users can share their own experiences by leaving comments on each ski resort, and can also reply to other users' comments.
+* **Commenting:** Users can share their own experiences by leaving comments on each ski resort, also reply to other users' comments.

 * **Pre-loaded data:** The platform comes with pre-loaded ski resort data to ensure a smooth user experience from the start.